-Transnationally made and Bay Area born, Elizabeth Travelslight is forty-three years old.
-She lives in San Francisco where she works as an installation artist with a research background in mathematics, feminist histories of science, and contemporary art.
-She serves as an instructor at the San Francisco Art Institute and the California College of the Arts, and Executive Staff person for the Bay Area Society for Art & Activism which she founded in 2013.
+Transnationally made and Bay Area born, Elizabeth Travelslight is forty-five years old.
+She lives in San Francisco where she works as an artist with a research background in mathematics, feminist histories of science, and contemporary art.
+She serves as adjunct instructor of Critical Studies (Math/Science) at the California College of the Arts and is a proud collaborator at IAFS, (it's a free school).

 Her interests include things that start with the letter M: Miranda, maps, mathematics, music, materialism, and making things; the letter P: Philippines, philosophy, poetry, pie, paint, possibility, and ping pong; the letter C: cats, coffee, coastlines, clothes, computers, cookies, and color; and, most recently, the letter B: books, beaches, barbecues, bonfires, and bicycles.

 She lives on Lone Mountain with her husband Eric, daughter Miranda, and Roxie the Cat.